ashley-au/Windows-3.11-DOSBox/README.md

 installed.
 All you need is DOSBox (http://www.dosbox.com).
 You can just use the conf file from this folder to run the game inside DOSBox.

-You can find all files needed to run in the subfolders conatained in this archive.
+You can find all files needed to run in the subfolders contained in this archive.